elementary-Inc/blog/_posts/2021/2021-12-21-elementary-os-6-1-available-now.md

 ### More Updates and Fixes

-Along with all of the features above, there are several more minor updates across the desktop in OS 6.1.
+Along with all of the features above, there are several more minor updates across the desktop in OS 6.1, fueled in large part by the feedback of OS 6 users.
 You can now stash the picture-in-picture window by pushing it off an edge of the screen, making it easier to get at whatever was under the window.
 We isolated the workspace "nudge" animation (when trying to navigate past the last workspace) to only show on the primary display, and we improved that nudge animation to work with the mouse wheel in addition to touchpads, touchscreens, and the keyboard.
 We redesigned the app icon for the Document Viewer, and PDF file type icons to match.
 On the Login & Lock screen, we now use the user's selected accent color for the logged-in checkmark for an additional splash of accent color.
 The Power indicator includes a number of improvements such as showing the screen brightness level when scrolled, better matching the scroll behavior of other indicators, automatically showing the battery percentage when it's low, and showing "Fully Charged" when at 100% and plugged in.
 The Captive Network Assistant also gained a new icon and is now shipped as a Flatpak for greater security.Plus we fixed a number of other smaller issues that were reported.

 ## System Settings